 The fashion world would be a better place if more consumer brands owned their own factories.
 Fashion brands including Eileen Fisher and H&M have admitted that even with the best of intentions, their efforts to bring all factory worker wages up to a living wage, ensure their safety, provide benefits, and crack down on sexual harassment won’t come to fruition as long as other brands that manufacture in the same factory aren’t on board.

 Another challenge has been bridging the cultural divide between Western brands and factory owners from the Global South.
-Misunderstandings and sniping abound, with factory owners accusing Western brands of imperialist, impossible, conflicting rules and contracts, and Western brands getting exasperated by lax safety standards, among other things.
+Especially when it comes to BIPOC-owned businesses, misunderstandings and sniping abound, with factory owners accusing Western brands of imperialist, impossible, conflicting rules and contracts, and Western brands getting exasperated by lax safety standards, among other things.

 But here is a family that has sidestepped all that, has complete control over their factory, and has used that power for good.